Solomonte Theneechakal: Release

 The film was released theatrically on 18 August 2022.
-The streaming rights are purchased by ManoramaMax.
+The streaming rights was bagged by ManoramaMax.

 Reception

 Critical response

 S. R. Praveen from The Hindu called it "better than Lal Jose’s recent works, but not near his best".
 He further wrote "Though there are some effective twists and turns written into the script, the investigation part might pale in comparison to some of the more slick crime thrillers being made these days due to the way it has been translated on the screen".
 He thought that some of the young crop of actors, including lead actors Vincy Aloshious, Darshana, Shambhu and Addis, showed promise.

 Princy Alexander of Onmanorama wrote: "Solomonte Theneechakal is clearly not a film that banks solely on content to sell.
 Rather it is a movie which aims at celebrating its young crop of promising actors, handpicked by the director himself".
 She further thought "it would have been more satisfying had the director chosen to stick to only one genre, without attempting to mix two subjects.

 Lakshmi Priya for The News Minute wrote: "Solomonte Theneechakal is by no means a ‘grand return’ for Lal Jose, but it is still a gripping crime thriller that effectively pulls off several twists and turns".